Overnight Activities

 Overnights Away from the Facility:

-d.
-If in a cabin type setting, the staff should be placed in bunks to maximize supervision around the cabin and in a way that decreases the chances of youth sneaking out (such as by the door).
+l.
+If in a cabin type setting with 4 or more participants, the staff should be placed in bunks to maximize supervision around the cabin and in a way that decreases the chances of youth sneaking out (such as by the door).

 Index: M16